IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _Why do programmers make terrible detectives?
-Because they always end up in an infinite loop._
+> _What does a programmer do when they feel cold?
+Add more layers._

 <!--ENDS_HERE_QUOTE_CARD-->